hrgarber/3_panel_gui/README.md

    ```
    pip install -r requirements.txt
    ```

+   Note: The project now uses updated Langchain packages (langchain-openai and langchain-core) to resolve deprecation warnings.

 4. Create a `.env` file in the project root directory and add your OpenAI API key:
    ```